johnt84/FootballBlazorApp/README.md

 # Football Blazor Server App

 Simple Blazor Server Web App which displays information about a chosen competition.
 Currently configured to the English Premier League.
-Informaiton is shown consists of:
+Information shown consists of:

 * Fixtures and Results
 * Groups